 This is just one of many sealed-off tunnels you’ll find on Factors Walk.

-There are a myriad of reasons for a network of tunnels to exist beneath Savannah: to more easily move alcohol during the Prohibition era, to transport enslaved individuals, or — in the case of the Old Candler Hospital tunnels — to store bodies during massive Yellow Fever outbreaks.
+There are many reasons why a network of tunnels might exist beneath the streets of Savannah: to more easily move alcohol during the Prohibition era, to transport enslaved individuals, or — in the case of the Old Candler Hospital tunnels — to store bodies during massive Yellow Fever outbreaks.

 I’m sure I’ll do some digging (not literally!) and will write a lengthier post about the topic at some point!